Veritas Prep vs. Manhattan Prep

 The comparison that thousands of GMAT students make every year

-It’s a question we hear every day: “How does Veritas Prep compare to Manhattan GMAT?”
-Among the savviest students who are considering GMAT prep course providers, Veritas Prep and Manhattan GMAT long ago emerged as the two providers that seem to get the most consideration.
-So, the “Veritas Prep vs. Manhattan GMAT” comparisons are inevitable.
+It’s a question we hear every day: “How does Veritas Prep compare to Manhattan Prep?”
+Among the savviest students who are considering GMAT prep course providers, Veritas Prep and Manhattan Prep long ago emerged as the two providers that seem to get the most consideration.
+So, the “Veritas Prep vs. Manhattan Prep” comparisons are inevitable.

-We love it when students ask this question, since we’re very proud of how Veritas Prep stacks up vs. Manhattan GMAT.
-We have put together this page to help students understand the facts and objectively compare Manhattan GMAT and Veritas Prep, and to dispel some of the outdated myths that have persisted on some other websites.
+We love it when students ask this question, since we’re very proud of how Veritas Prep stacks up vs. Manhattan Prep (formerly known as Manhattan GMAT).
+We have put together this page to help students understand the facts and objectively compare Manhattan Prep and Veritas Prep, and to dispel some of the outdated myths and half-truths that have persisted on some other websites.

 GMAT Score Guarantee & Course Retake Policy

-When it comes to guaranteeing your performance on the GMAT, Veritas Prep has the industry’s most generous score guarantee and free retake policy, while Manhattan GMAT offers neither.
+When it comes to guaranteeing your performance on the GMAT, Veritas Prep has the industry’s most generous score guarantee and free retake policy, while Manhattan Prep offers neither.

 It doesn’t get any simpler than this: You may retake one Veritas Prep course of equal or lesser value, for any reason, free of charge within 12 months of the course start date.
 Even if you score above 700 but feel that with a little more preparation you could gain another 40 or 50 points, just call us.
 If you feel that you still have room for improvement on the advanced verbal problems, get in touch with us and we’ll add you to the next class.
 No matter what the reason is, we’ll be happy to host you again at zero cost to you.